Vaikuntha Kamalaja

 Vaikuntha-Kamalaja, Nepal, gilt copper and inlaid, 14th century, Guimet Museum.

 Vaikuntha-Kamalaja (or Lakshmi-Narayana) is a composite androgynous form of the Hindu god Vishnu and his consort Lakshmi.
+It is also known as Ardhanari Narayana and Vasudeva Kamalaja.
 Vaikuntha-Kamalaja is a rare form, mostly restricted to Nepal and the Kashmir region of India.

 Like Ardhanarishvara, Vaikuntha-Kamalaja is depicted as half male and half female, split down the middle.
 The right half is the male Vishnu, illustrating his traditional attributes.
 The icon symbolises the oneness or non-duality of male and female principles of the universe.
 Vaikuntha-Kamalaja is mentioned in few Tantric and iconographical texts.

 Names

 The androgynous form of Vishnu is known by several names including: Vaikuntha Kamalaja, (Vaikuntha is the abode of Vishnu, here name of the Vishnu side and Kamalaja is "she who is born of a lotus" – Lakshmi), Vaishnava Ardhanari ("the Ardhanari – "half-woman" of the Vaishnava sect, which is dedicated to Vishnu), Ardhanari-Narayana ("Narayana (Vishnu) who is half-female"), Ardhanari-Vishnu ("Vishnu who is half-woman"), Ardha-Lakshmi-Narayana ("Vishnu who is half-Lakshmi"), Vasudeva-Kamalaja ("Vishnu-Lakshmi"), Vasudeva Lakshmi ("Vishnu-Lakshmi") and Ardha-Lakshmi-Hari ("Hari (Vishnu) who is half-Lakshmi").